 - Real Return: This corresponds to the growth in purchasing power of your money over time.
 If you achieve a real return of 5% over 1 year, you will be able to buy the equivalent of 5% more stuff 1 year from now than you can today.
 If you could buy 1 candy bar before, in a year you can buy 1.05 candy bars after a real return of 5%, after taking inflation, etc. into consideration.

 - Market Return: If you were to invest in every company in the U.S., you’d get the “market return.”
 Apple is the biggest company in the world, so it would make sense to hold more weight of Apple in your portfolio than Joe’s Taco Stand, but if you want true exposure to the entire U.S. economy, you’d want to down a sliver of ownership in Joe’s Taco Stand as well.
-This “market return” is the aggregate performance of the stock market and it’s essentially impossible to beat it.
+This “market return” is the aggregate performance of the stock market and it’s essentially impossible to beat it through stock picking or market timing.
+The sooner you learn this lesson, the richer you will be.

 - Inflation: $1 in cash today is worth less than $1 cash in the future due to inflation.
 Prices rise over time, eroding the purchasing power of cash.
 Historically this runs in the neighborhood of 2-3%.